avanwinkle/synthea/README.md

 dialogue, sound effects, and music in unscripted environments.
 It was written for use in improvised theater, but is suitable in any live performance where pre-programmed cues are not sufficient.

-***Synthea*** is an Electron-based Angular-powered application that generates a tabbed software soundboard for realtime playback of dialogue, sound effects, and music.
+***Synthea*** is an Electron-based, Angular-powered application that generates a tabbed software soundboard for realtime playback of dialogue, sound effects, and music.
 Playback options include simultaneous, sequential, and crossfade; cues can be looped or randomized; hotkeys can be bound, and much more.
 Key features include:

- - Distinct Playback Behaviors for Dialogue, Sound Effects, and Music Modes
+ - **Distinct Playback Behaviors** for dialogue, sound effects, and music
- - Individual Playback Controls for Each Playing Cue
+ - **Individual Playback Controls** for each cue being played
- - Effects Queue to Build Cue List and Delay Playback Until Unlock
- - Intuitive Tab-Based Interface to Store Hundreds of Unique Cues
+ - **Effects Queue** to queue multiple files and playback on-demand
+ - **Tab-Based, Multi-Column Interface** for rapid access to hundreds of cues
- - Multiple Variations of a Cue Playable Randomly from a Single Cue Button
+ - **Multiple Variations of a Cue** randomly played from a single cue button
- - Programmable Hot-Keys for Instant Access to Common Cues
+ - **Programmable Hot-Keys** for instant access to frequently-used cuess
- - Modifier Key Support for Easy Hot-Key Iterations
- - Segmentable Intro, Outro, and Loop Parameters for Gapless Looping
+ - **Segmentable Intro, Outro, and Loop** options for gapless looping

 ***Synthea*** was originally written in Python with wxPython, PyGame, and VLC.
-It is now being actively ported (here in this repo!) to an AngularJS web application wrapped by Electron.
+It is now being actively rebuilt (here in this repo!) from the ground up to be an AngularJS web application wrapped by Electron with

 ## Why Synthea Exists